DaemonWill/WonderQ/README.md

     npm test

-to view test results for API calls to the alive directory.
+: to view test results for API calls to the alive db endpoints.